-a) Gender pay gap
+a) Gender Pay Gap

-The gender pay gap for 2023 was 9.55%, which is lower than the most recently reported pay gap for Scotland (10.1% 2021).
+The Gender pay gap for 2023 was 9.55%, which is lower than the most recently reported pay gap for Scotland (10.1% 2021).
 This is the lowest the gender pay gap has been for the Park Authority since we started reporting this data.
-The Park Authority's gender pay gap has been on the downward trajectory for the last six years.
-The full report is set out in Appendix 5.
+The Park Authority's Gender Pay Gap has been on the downward trajectory for the last 6 years.
+The full report is set out in Appendix 5 b) LGBT Charter and Action Plan